birdneststream/asciibird/README.md

   * .ASB, all this is gzipped JSON of the internal data structure.
   * While exporting the ascii wont obviously support 'extra fields', we can have a name and description for the ASCIIs.
   * To share the ASCII to another person you can export the JSON and they can load it, along with any extra info outside the original ASCII data.

+* Properly get CSS into the JS stuff ya lazy bird

 # Ideas and stuff